DappDevs/presentations/content/why-ethereum.md

-It has the most developer talent, the most active, interesting projects, the biggest use case of blockchain (which is smart contracts), one of the highest continuous market caps of any cryptocurrency, and by far the most optimism for the future (in my opinion).
+It has the most developer talent, the most active, interesting projects, the widest use of smart contracts, one of the highest continuous market caps of any cryptocurrency, and by far the most optimism for the future (in my opinion).